plokhotnyuk/jsoniter-scala/README.md

 ## Acknowledgments

-This library started from macros that reused [jsoniter (json-iterator) for Java](https://github.com/json-iterator/java) reader & writer and generated codecs for them but then the library was evolved to have its own core of mechanics for parsing and serialization.
+This library had started from macros that reused [jsoniter (json-iterator) for Java](https://github.com/json-iterator/java) reader and writer but then the library evolved to have its own core of mechanics for parsing and serialization.

-The idea to generate codecs by Scala macros and main details was borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for the needs of the JSON domain.
+The idea to generate codecs by Scala macros and main details were borrowed from [Kryo Macros](https://github.com/evolution-gaming/kryo-macros) and adapted for the needs of the JSON domain.

 Other Scala macros features were peeped in